kiwimaples/Dbot/README.md

 4. Download the file name based on your operating system

-5. Download the file to directory:
+5. Download or move the file to directory:
 ```Dbot/Dbot_automated_tests```

 6. The setup for chrome driver is complete